Board of Directors

 Alexandra L. Davis

-Alex Davis joined GBSM in July 2012 bringing years of experience to the Denver-based strategic services and communications firm.
+Alex Davis joined Colorado Parks and Wildlife as their Water Resources Manager in August 2013.
+Prior to that, she worked at GBSM, bringing years of experience to the Denver-based strategic services and communications firm.
 Alex is one of Colorado’s most respected authorities on water and natural resource issues.
 Ms. Davis was the Assistant Director for Water at the Colorado Department of Natural Resources, and she was a First Assistant Attorney General for the Water Rights Unit where she litigated cases for the State Engineer's Office, the Colorado Water Conservation Board and the Division of Wildlife.
 She has served on numerous boards and committees including the Colorado Ground Water Commission, Colorado Water Conservation Board, Western States Water Council, Governor Ritter’s South Platte Task Force, Colorado Foundation for Water Education Board and the Colorado Supreme Court Water Rules Committee.
 She is a graduate of Pitzer College in California and the University of Colorado, School of Law.

 Editor, TROUT Magazine; Editor-at-Large, Field & Stream, Pine